Ghiara/DAHLIA/README.md

 ```

 ### 1.3 Install Other Packages (option)

+> [!NOTE]
-**NOTE:** DAHLIA principly does not need training.
+> DAHLIA principly does not need training.
 Install Pytorch in case you want to
 fine-tune the LLM or use CLIPort.

 ```bash
 pip install -r requirements.txt pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu113